vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-1_Creating-Hammers.md

 ## Exercises

 In this exercise, we will work through a simplified "toy problem" that will illustrate the steps involved in constructing a set of hammers.
-You will first fetch the set of `PheS` DNA sequences from BV-BRC, for the RegGenSet `myrep10` that you constructed in `RepGen-Exercise-1`.
+You will first fetch the set of `PheS` DNA sequences from BV-BRC, for the RepGenSet `myrep10` that you constructed in `RepGen-Exercise-1`.
 (Recall that `PheS`, the gene for "Phenylalanine tRNA Synthase", is an instance of a SOUR.)
 We will then walk you through a simplified version of the steps required to find the hammers associated with that single SOUR, and write those hammers to a tab-separated output file.
-(In the next set of exercises, we will use these hammers to identify a "Mystery Genome".)
+In future exercises, we will use these hammers to identify a "Mystery Genome", and to identify which genomes are present in a "Metagenomic Sample" (sample containing more than one genome).

 1. To fetch the DNA sequences for your RepGenSet `myrep10`, please open the BV-BRC app and enter the following pipeline.
-(Remember that you must enter the entire pipeline as a single command-line, even though it will wrap across multiple lines on your screen.):
+(Remember that you must enter the entire pipeline as a single command-line, even though as displayed below it wraps across multiple lines on your screen.):

 ```
-cut -f1  Data/myrep10.genomes-and-lengths.txt | p3-get-genome-features --selective --nohead --eq product,'Phenylalanyl-tRNA synthetase alpha chain (EC 6.1.1.20)' --attr patric_id | p3-get-feature-sequence --nohead --dna --col 2 > Data/myrep10.PheS.dna_sequences.fna
+cat  Data/myrep10.genomes.tbl | p3-get-genome-features --selective --nohead --col 1 --eq product,'Phenylalanyl-tRNA synthetase alpha chain (EC 6.1.1.20)' --attr patric_id | p3-get-feature-sequence --nohead --dna --col 2 > Data/myrep10.PheS.dna_sequences.fna
 ```
 2. To make a set of hammers for the selected SOUR, we extract all of the DNA 20-mers that occur exactly once in exactly one genome.
 How do you think one might do that?
 * Hint: Can you remember which datatype would be appropriate for associating a string with the number of times that it occurs?